-I am Ravi Kumar Venkatraman, currently a Post Doctoral Researcher at the Department of Chemistry, the University of Texas at Austin with Dr. Carlos Baiz.
-Previously, I was a Newton International Fellow (2017-2019) at the School of Chemistry, the University of Bristol with Prof. Andrew J Orr-Ewing (FRS).
+I am Ravi Kumar Venkatraman, currently a Postdoctoral Research Associate at the Department of Inorganic & Physical Chemistry, Indian Institute of Science.
+Previously, I was a Post Doctoral Scholar (2019-2020) at the Department of Chemistry, University of Texas at Austin with Dr Carlos Baiz and Newton International Fellow (2017-2019) at the School of Chemistry, University of Bristol with Prof Andrew J Orr-Ewing (FRS).

 Research Interest | 2 min read

 Venkatraman’s research interest focusses on understanding the influences of solvent on a plethora of chemical and biological processes from a molecular level standpoint.
 The quest for alkahest meaning “a universal solvent dissolving all substances”, manifests the significance of solvation even in the late Middle Ages.
-Myriads of technologically important chemical reactions happen in the liquid medium and the majority of our day-to-day biological activities happen in the complex liquid or fluid-like environment.
-Solvent does not play a mere spectator role but actively involves in a multitude of chemical and biological processes which are a ramification of solute−solvent interactions (solvation) and are predominantly classified as non-specific or specific solvation.
+Myriads of technologically important chemical reactions happen in the liquid medium, and the majority of our day-to-day biological activities occur in the complex liquid or fluid-like environment.
+The solvent does not play a mere spectator role instead it actively involves in a multitude of chemical and biological processes which are a ramification of solute−solvent interactions (solvation) and are predominantly classified as non-specific and specific solvation.
 Read More

 © Ravi Kumar Venkatraman (July 2019)